aakashdandekar/Debate-LLM/README.md

 ### Debate Operations
 *(Note: Exertion of the following endpoints mandates a valid `Authorization: Bearer <token>` header)*
+- `GET /get-topic`: Yields a single-line generated topic for the debate.
-- `POST /start-debate`: Initializes a new debate context predicated on the provided `topic`.
+- `POST /system/start-debate`: Initializes a new debate context predicated on the provided `topic` and `role`.
-- `GET /debate/system-response`: Submits a `user_response` (argument) and retrieves the generated counter-argument.
+- `GET /system/debate/system-response`: Submits a `user_response` (argument) and retrieves the generated counter-argument.
-- `GET /end-debate`: Terminates the current debate.
+- `GET /system/end-debate`: Terminates the current debate.
 The AI adjudicator processes the discourse and emits a structured assessment delineating the victor, score, rationale, and feedback.

 ## License
 This project is licensed under the [Apache License 2.0](LICENSE).